AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

 So, when we pass a pointer into a function as an argument, the formal parameter receives a copy of the *memory address* to which the argument was pointing.
 We essentially end up having two different variables, on two different stack frames (caller and callee), that point to the same location in memory.

-{% include "postImage.html" src: "./images/pass-pointer-by-value.png", alt: "Passing a pointer by value." %}
+{% include "postImage.html" src: "./images/passing-a-pointer-by-value.png", baseFormat: "png", alt: "Left: stack.
+Right: heap.
+Stack contains two stack frames: main (with local variable bob) and changeName (local variable person).
+Both variables point to the same memory address on the heap for an object." %}

 At that memory address is an object.
 We can follow either the formal parameter pointer or the argument pointer and visit that memory address to modify the object located there.
 In the case of the code above, we're reading the formal parameter pointer:

-{% include "postImage.html" src: "./images/modifying-object.png", alt: "Modifying an object pointed to in memory." %}
+{% include "postImage.html" src: "./images/modifying-object.png", baseFormat: "png", alt: "Left: stack.
+Right: heap.
+Stack contains two stack frames: main (with local variable bob) and changeName (local variable person).
+Both variables point to the same memory address on the heap for an object.
+Sample code shows changeName modifying the name property of the object at this memory address.
+Text reads: &quot;person here.
+I'd like to change the name property of whatever object resides at this address. bob here... still pointing to the same location in memory.
+I wonder if the object has changed since I last saw it?&quot;" %}

 What we cannot do is have the formal parameter point to a different location in memory and expect the argument to point to that new location once the function returns.
 This *would* be the case if the argument were passed in by reference.
 But JavaScript is pass by value!

-{% include "postImage.html" src: "./images/point-to-new-object.png", alt: "Pointing the formal parameter to a new object." %}
+{% include "postImage.html" src: "./images/pointing-to-a-new-object.png", baseFormat: "png", alt: "Left: stack.
+Right: heap.
+Stack contains two stack frames: main (with local variable bob) and changeName (local variable person).
+Both variables point to the same memory address on the heap for an object.
+Sample code shows changeName pointing its local variable to a new object.
+Text reads: &quot;person here.
+Time to point to a new object!&quot; Local variable bob is still pointing to the original object." %}

-Notice that within the scope of the `changeName` function, we can indeed observe that `person` points to this object: `{ name: 'Jane' }`.
-But of course, this doesn't affect the pointer argument—it's still pointing to the original location in memory, and the object there is left untouched.
+Notice that within the scope of the `changeName` function, `person` points to the object with a `name` property of `'Jane'`.
+But this doesn't affect the pointer argument—it's still pointing to the original location in memory, and the object there is left untouched.

 ## Call Them Whatever You Want